5 Lessons Learned from the Worst Real Estate Investments

 Lesson #4 – Don’t Deviate from Your Investment Criteria

 Eric Jacobs’ worst real estate deal was a home he purchased in the Bahamas.
 He knew it wasn’t a good deal but he bought it anyways.
-Eric lost a fair amount of money on this deal, but he fortunately realized the error is his ways and didn’t pursue any more deals in the Bahamas.
+Eric lost a fair amount of money on this deal, but he, fortunately, learned an important investment lesson and realized the error is his ways and didn’t pursue any more deals in the Bahamas real estate market.

-His error was that he fell in love with the property.
+His real estate investing mistake was that he fell in love with the property.
 As a result, he deviated from his investment criteria and ignored the results of his underwriting.
 We’ve all been there, but we must remember that we set our investment criteria the way we did for a reason.
 If the deal doesn’t meet our criteria, no matter how much we love it or try to bend the numbers, we have to pass.

 Lesson #5 – Hold Partners Accountable